This is a potential security issue, you are being redirected to https://csrc.nist.gov.

-A hybrid key establishment mode—sometimes referred to elsewhere by other names, such as a composite mode—is defined here to be a key-establishment scheme that is a combination of two or more components that are themselves cryptographic key-establishment schemes.
+A hybrid key establishment mode is defined here to be a key-establishment scheme that is a combination of two or more components that are themselves cryptographic key-establishment schemes.
 The desired property is that keys derived by a hybrid key-establishment scheme remain secure if at least one of the component schemes is secure.
 The case of interest is when one of the components of the hybrid mode is NIST-approved - for example, a discrete-logarithm based scheme from NIST SP 800-56A or an integer-factorization scheme from SP 800-56B—and another component is a post-quantum cryptography scheme.

 Current NIST standards, which were not necessarily designed to provide post-quantum security, can accommodate several hybrid key establishment constructions in “FIPS mode,” as defined in FIPS 140.
 For example, assume that the value Z is a shared secret that was generated within a NIST-approved cryptographic scheme, and that a value T is generated or distributed through other scheme(s), which could be the output of a key encapsulation method (KEM).
 The following are the different ways to incorporate the value T in the key derivation procedure to achieve a hybrid mode which is permitted by current standards:

 Additionally, NIST plans to incorporate a cleaner, and therefore preferable, hybrid key establishment construction in a future revision of SP 800-56C: